Contrast-Security-OSS/docs/content/troubleshooting/net/GettingNetAgentLogs.md

 tags: "troubleshoot configuration logging agent .Net" -->

 In rare scenarios, bad instrumentation causes a web server process to crash or a specific page to error out.
 If you ever encounter a crash or error caused by Contrast, please report the error and [file a bug report](mailto:bugs@contrastsecurity.com).
-If possible, follow the steps below to gather agent logs and process dumps; this additional information is vital to reproducing and fixing these types of bugs.
+If possible, follow the steps below to gather agent logs and process dumps; this additional information is vital to reproducing and fixing these types of issues.

 ## Agent Logs Directory